MansiRK/User-data-management-app/README.md

 ## Usage

-Create a new user record by clicking on the "Add User" button and filling out the required details.
+Create a new user record by clicking on the "Add User" tab and filling out the required details.

-Access user data by navigating to the "View Users" section.
+Access user data by clicking on "View" button.

-Edit user information by clicking on the "Update" button next to a user's record.
+Edit user information by clicking on the "Edit" button next to a user's record.

 Delete a user record by clicking on the "Delete" button for that user.